hemashushu/docker-archlinux-gui/README.md

 > If your network access to "hub.docker.com" is slow, you can skip to the "Build Image" section, generate the image locally, and then return here.

 3. Now you should be able to see a "flash new" Firefox running in the container.
 Try visiting some video websites, playing music and videos should work fine.
-You can also try saving web pages to the "Downloads" folder, which is the shared with the host's "Downloads" folder.
+You can also try saving web pages to the "Downloads" folder, which is shared with the host's "Downloads" folder.

 4. Close Firefox, the container will exit and delete all data generated during its runtime (except for the data saved in the "Downloads" folder).

-5. You can try changing "archlinux-gui-firefox:1.0.0" in the above script to "archlinux-gui-mpv:1.0.0", After running it, you should ses a media player called "Celluloid (a software based on mpv).
+5. You can try changing "archlinux-gui-firefox:1.0.0" in the above script to "archlinux-gui-mpv:1.0.0".
+After running it, you should see a media player called "Celluloid" (a software based on mpv).
 You can try playing some videos with it.
-If everything goes correctly, it should work find.
+If everything goes correctly, it should work fine.

 ## How does it work?